anupcowkur/Reservoir/README.md

 # Usage

 ## Initialize
-Reservoir uses the internal storage allocated to your app.
+Reservoir uses the internal cache storage allocated to your app.
 Before you can do anything, you need to initialize Reservoir with the cache size.

 ```java
 try {